Chlumsky/json-cpp-gen/README.md

 You can specify multiple types for each category.

-These are mostly demonstrated on types from the standard library, which however should not be put into the configuration file as they are present implicitly and would cause collisions.
+These are mostly demonstrated on types from the standard library, which however should not be put into the configuration file as they are present by default.

 ### String (dynamic)